NYT Word Games: A Journey of Mental Stimulation

 The classic NYT Crossword starts with an easy puzzle on Monday and gradually gets harder until Saturday.
 I love the feeling of accomplishment when I finally complete a puzzle.
 Now, I haven’t done crossword puzzles in forever, so right now, I still do it in cheat mode.
 Yes, I do have the Autocheck on.
 I need to be more confident to do Monday’s puzzle without it.
 The goal is to get there, though!

 For a quicker challenge that I don’t “cheat” on, I do the Crossword Mini.
 This is usually a 5×5 or 7×7 crossword puzzle.
 I complete it as quickly as possible.
-I even sit up straight and only try to accomplish it without distractions.
+I even sit up straight and try to accomplish my tasks without distractions.

 Spelling Bee is My Favorite NYT Word Game